Variety Inclusive Playground, Batemans Bay

 In March 2016 the Corrigan Reserve Draft Concept Plan and accompanying Ideas Booklet, which illustrates each of the play components proposed in the plan, was made available for public comment.

-For more information about the inclusive playground at Corrigans Beach Reserve, please contact Carl Ginger, the Project Engineer:
+For more information about the inclusive playground at Corrigans Beach Reserve, please contact our Project Engineer, Mark Cutting:

 Related media releases